top of page

 Growing shallots is similar to growing garlic.
 We plant shallots in the fall and space each planting hole at least 6 - 8 inches apart in rows that are 12 - 18 inches apart.
 Like garlic, we plant shallot bulbs with the root end down and pointed-end up.
 We keep the bulbs just deep enough so that the top 1/4 inch of the bulb is visible and sticking out of the soil.
 Mulching shallots is a good idea.
 We add a 4-inch layer of mulch on top of the shallots (broken-down straw, not hay) for protection and nutrients since shallots grow near the soil surface and have shallow root systems.
 In the spring when the shallots begin to sprout, we remove excess mulch as the soil warms in spring.
 If you missed the opportunity to plant in the fall, you can plant shallots in the spring.
 Shallots planted in the spring also benefit from and inch or two of mulch, as it protects the shallots from cold snaps and helps prevent the new bulbs from drying out.
 Keep in mind that rain storms and improper irrigation may expose newly planted shallots, which may result in interest with certain birds.
 Re-cover any shallot bulbs that may become too exposed, and consider using garden netting to prevent critters from playing with and pulling up your shallots.
 We water the soil around the planted shallots thoroughly while avoiding getting the soil too wet.
 It is important to prevent the shallots from dry out, but do not overwater.
 Shallots do not like weeds!
 Be sure to remove all weeds as they appear to keep nutrient competition down.

 Shallots make a great addition to the kitchen garden, especially if you already love onions and garlic.
 Planting and growing shallots in your garden is easy and rewarding.
 A garden can be an extension of your living space.
 If you cook with garlic and shallots, why not grow garlic and shallots?
 Your garden space will reflect your style and be a place where you want to spend time.
 Your garden can benefit and enrich your life in so many ways.
 Yes, of course, there is the kitchen garden where you grow annual herbs and vegetables.
 But we want to inspire you to grow harvestable plants throughout your entire landscape.
-This means growing edible plants that provide for use in the kitchen as well as throughout your home and beautiful arrangements.
+This means growing edible plants that can be use in the kitchen as well as throughout your home and for beautiful arrangements.
 And just because a garden is beautiful doesn't mean it cannot be useful.
 Grow your own shallots and add a gourmet touch to your favorite meals.

 Harvesting Shallots

 Both the shallot's green "tops" and the bulbs can be eaten, so the time to harvest a shallot plant depends on the part you will be using.
-The tops can be harvested within 30 days after the bulb sprouts, and are commonly used in soups, salads and stews.
+The tops can be harvested within 30 days after the bulb sprouts, and are commonly used in soups, salads, and stews.
 Many shallot growers also use the leafy tops as alternatives to green onions or chives in recipes.
 These can be harvested once the leafy tops have substantial growth, about a month after planting.

-Shallots bulbs are typically ready to harvest in summer once the leafy tops wither (usually 90 days from planting) and a paper skin develops on the bulbs.
+Shallot bulbs are typically ready to harvest in summer once the leafy tops wither (usually 90 days from planting) and a paper skin develops on the bulbs.
 If you are new to growing shallots, you may have a difficult time knowing when to harvest shallots.
 The bulbs will take around 90 days to mature.
 Examine the shallot tops for dryness.
 When two-thirds to three-quarters of the stems have yellowed, fallen over and are dry to the touch, it's time to remove the mature bulbs from the ground.
 In other words, the harvest shallot bulb should begin when the greens of the plant start to wither, fall over and die.
 They will turn brown and become droopy while the bulbs will protrude from the soil and the outer skin becomes papery.
 This usually happens in mid to late summer.
 We've found that pulling the shallots out of the ground is not always a good idea.
 Instead, loosen the soil around the shallot bulbs and carefully pull up shallots, leaves and all.
 Gently remove as much soil as possible from the plants.
 After extracting the shallot bulb and plant from the soil, move the entire plant, roots and all, to a cool, dry place for about 7-10 days.
 Partial shade is recommended if you are allowing shallots to cure.
 Remove root ends and leafy tops and store (like onions and garlic) for future culinary use.
 Store as you would garlic, in a cool, dry location with some circulation.

 Our mission at GroEat Farm, LLC is to grow premium hardneck garlic, preserve garlic varieties for the future (through propagation), and provide others with the opportunity to grow garlic from our seed.
 We help home gardeners, chefs, small-scale commercial growers, gardeners, plant nurseries, and anyone else looking for better hardneck garlic.
 We are continuing a very long tradition of growing quality gourmet and seed hardneck garlic.